AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 Add

-“v) evidence for example as attachments, URLs or screenshots.”
+“v) evidence for example as attachments or screenshots.”

 So that it reads: